soxueren/atsd/administration/compaction/atsd.md

 ============

-cat: IBM.1m.txt: No such file or directory
-Row count in the input file: 0
+Line count in the input file: 2045514
-'time:value' samples in the file: 0
+'time:value' samples in the file: 10227570

 ============